All Episodes

 I'm sharing those experiences with the audience on what tips I would give.

-And the audience has grown, and then through my journey of doing content, I've interviewed some interesting people that I'm curious about, and that's brought a whole different level of interest.
+And then through my journey of doing content, I've interviewed some interesting people that I'm curious about.

-But to you, I've never once said or ran a funnel to say, hey, now that you see my content, if you'd like to buy an insurance policy with me, click on this link below.
+But I've never once said or ran a funnel to say, hey, now that you see my content, if you'd like to buy an insurance policy with me, click on this link below.

 Zero times I've ever done that.